 At an early age (apparently twelve), Goldberg began to write poems—most of them in Hebrew and a small number in Russian—and it was not long before some of her works were published.
 In the early 1930s she belonged to the Lithuanian poets’ circle, P’tach, with her poems appearing in a periodical of that name as well as in the literary collection Pa’am and, later, in the periodicals Ketuvim and Turim.
 In 1935 she immigrated to Palestine, settling in Tel Aviv.
 One year later, she was joined by her mother, Tsila Goldberg (1885–1982).
 Lea Goldberg never married and the two lived together until Lea Goldberg’s death.

-Simultaneously with her aliyah her first poetry collection, Taba’ot Ashan (Smoke Rings), consisting largely of lyrical-modernist poems, was published.
-For the most part, these works feature a brave, direct and exposed form of expression, in which the speaker refers to herself as “an unattractive woman of twenty-two,” usually living in a closed room, surrounded on all sides by her reflection, sober but waiting for “love smells.”
+Simultaneously with her Lit. "ascent."
+A "calling up" to the Torah during its reading in the synagogue.aliyah, Goldberg’s first poetry collection, Taba’ot Ashan (Smoke Rings), consisting largely of lyrical-modernist poems, was published.
+For the most part, these works feature a brave, direct, and exposed form of expression, in which the speaker refers to herself as “an unattractive woman of twenty-two,” usually living in a closed room, surrounded on all sides by her reflection, sober but waiting for “love smells.”
 Other poems in this volume are marked, surprisingly enough, by a longing for the landscapes of the Christian villages, in a manner that perhaps expresses a “naïve individual perspective,” as argued by Ariel Hirschfeld.

 In addition, Goldberg was well known as a playwright.
 Of the three plays that she wrote (Yam ba-Halon [Sea in the Window, 1938]; Ba’alat ha-Armon (Lady of the Castle, 1955); and the unpublished late-1950s manuscript, Ha-Har ha-Ilem (The Silent Mountain), only Ba’alat ha-Armon, about coping with post-World War II reality, was a stage success.